luslab/oz-bulk-rnaseq/Kallisto.md

 Column 3 = eff_length = scales the transcript length by fragment length distribution . (transcript length - mean fragment length + 1)
 Column 4 = est_counts = transcript abundance count
 Column 5 = tpm = Transcripts Per Million

+**SVD (singular value decomposition) analysis**

+-   For doing this you can use the gene-level count table obtained from Kallisto.
+I wrote everything in R and I can send you some literature which explains a bit the underlying math and idea.
+Also happy to speak about it over skype.

 # Sleuth
 https://github.com/pachterlab/sleuth